15 Best Hot Springs & Spas in Iceland You Need to Try Now

 The Sky Lagoon is fast becoming a popular attraction for both summer and winter visitors to Iceland.

-Entry to the Mývatn Nature Baths in North Iceland
+Mývatn Nature Baths in North Iceland.

-Visitors to Lake Mývatn and its surroundings have often described the area as “otherworldly”.
+Visitors to Lake Mývatn and its surroundings have often described the area as “otherworldly.”
 You can spend an entire day here exploring labyrinths of lava rocks, steam vents, bubbling mud pools, and pseudocraters.
 After a day in lunar-like landscapes, what better way is there to unwind than with a dip in geothermal waters?

 The Mývatn Nature Baths will provide you with such relief.
-With fantastic views, warm waters, and the option to purchase drinks, the Mývatn Nature Baths are the perfect place to relax and recharge when exploring the Mývatn Region.
+With fantastic views, warm water, and the option to purchase drinks, the Mývatn Nature Baths are the perfect place to relax and recharge when exploring the Mývatn Region.

 A woman in blue water at Mývatn Nature Baths.